 Our team has more than 30 years of collective experience representing individuals charged with criminal violations.

 No two cases are the same, so we dedicate time to each one of our clients, which allows us to listen to their situation, the outcome they desire, and create a strategy to meet their goals.

 When your freedom is at stake, there is no time to waste.
-For a free consultation, please contact our team of criminal defense attorneys at Gounaris Abboud, LPA, as soon as possible at 937-222-1515 or reach us online today to get started.
+For a free consultation, please contact our team of criminal defense attorneys at Gounaris Abboud, LPA, as soon as possible.
+Call (937) 222-1515 or reach us online today to get started.